 By Chad Taylor

-What costs are involved in buying a home?
-It’s a question we get all the time.
+Question: What costs are involved in buying a home?

 Let’s answer this question in chronological order.
 A buyer’s first out of pocket expense will be an earnest money deposit (or EMD).
 This represents some “skin in the game” from the buyer to the seller.
 Usually we are talking 0.5 percent to 1 percent of the sales price.
 The check is not given directly to the seller.
 It is either held by the seller’s title company or the real estate brokerage representing the seller.
 The EMD will be credited back to the buyer at closing and applied to closing costs and pre-paid expenses that are due.
 We will get to those in a minute.